mkegoldberg/nodebucket/README.md

 # nodebucket
-This is a end to end application utilizing the MEAN stack
+This is an end to end application utilizing the MEAN stack